Jodu555/CineFinn/README.md

 ## Stretch

 - [ ] implement a cron job which automatically checks all downloaded series for updates and writes them to a list
-- [ ] A Module System to remotely enable or disable certain features for everyone or a specific user
+- [ ] A Module System to remotely enable or disable certain features for everyone or a specific user i now know that such a system is generally called feature flags
   - [ ] Module: Sync System
   - [ ] Module: Share Function
   - [ ] Module: Todo Page